hienlh/none-contributed-alert/README.md

 # None contributed alert action

-This action will send an email to alert when today you do not contributed
+❗ This action will send an email to alert 📣  you when today you do not contribute to Github

 ## Inputs